Markov staircases: Introduction

+This idea of using visible curves to obstruct embeddings of standard ellipsoids can be found in McDuff--Siegel {\cite[Figure 4.2.1 and Corollary 6.1.4]{McDuffSiegel24}}, so the main new input here is the Isotopy Theorem.
 Note that in the proof we only use a weak version of the Isotopy Theorem~\ref{thm:uniqueness}, namely that two pin-ellipsoid embeddings can be made to agree on an arbitrarily small pin-subellipsoid.
-For symplectic embeddings of balls ($p=1$, where the pin-wheel becomes a point) this is an elementary fact.
-We therefore obtain a very short proof of the Fibonacci staircase from~\cite{McDSch12} in \S\,\ref{subsec:staircase_proof}.
+For symplectic embeddings of balls ($p=1$, where the pin-wheel becomes a point) this is an elementary fact; as a consequence, the proof of the Fibonacci staircase (in the visible range, below the aspect ratio \(\phi^4\)) is immediate from almost toric geometry: the optimal embeddings are visible and the obstructions come from visible curves.
+This is implicit in~\cite{McDuffSiegel24}.

 The proof of the Two Pin-Ball Theorem (Theorem~\ref{thm:twoball}) also comes from positivity of area for a pseudoholomorphic curve, and can be seen as an elaborate version of Gromov's proof of his Two Ball Theorem.
 Suppose we have disjoint symplectically embedded pin-balls \(B_{p_1,q_1}(\alpha_1)\) and \(B_{p_2,q_2}(\alpha_2)\) in~\(\CP^2\).
 In this case, we rationally blow-up both pin-balls; this produces a manifold~\(\til{X}\) containing two chains of symplectic spheres.
 We find a symplectic \(-1\)-sphere~\(\til{C}\) in~\(\til{X}\) which connects these chains and whose symplectic area is bounded by \(\frac{p_3}{p_1p_2}\) where \(p_3\) is the smaller Markov number making \((p_1,p_2,p_3)\) a Markov triple.
 Contracting the chains yields an orbifold with two orbifold points, and the image of~\(\til{C}\) passes through both of them.
 We then lift to the uniformising cover of each orbifold chart and apply the monotonicity formula for areas of minimal surfaces to get a lower bound of \(\alpha_1+\alpha_2\) on the symplectic area of~\(\til{C}\).
 In the case when the pin-balls are simultaneously visible, the sphere~\(\til{C}\) is also visible as part of the toric boundary; see Figure~\ref{fig:twoballcurve}.
 One could prove the existence of~\(\til{C}\) in general by proving an isotopy theorem for pairs of pin-balls, but to save space we instead appeal to the paper of Evans and Smith {\cite[Theorem 4.16]{ES}}.